Madeline and the Bad Hat: Plot

 One day, after about a year of living next to each other, Pepito invites the girls to visit his home and view his menagerie.
 He has captured many animals in the neighborhood and keeps them interned in his room.
 Madeline rebuffs him and tells him no one is interested in his menagerie.
 The girls concur and decline his invitation.
 Feeling dejected, Pepito changes his clothes into that of a Spanish Torero, assuming the girls will find that interesting.
 Madeline again shuts him down more forcefully, saying the girls don't view bull fighting as noble.
 Pepito leaves feeling lonely and shuts himself in his room.

 Ms. Clavel decides that Pepito simply has pent up energy and needs a hobby to vent his feelings rather than pull pranks.
 On a daily walk, she takes the girls to a toy store and buys a tool chest for Pepito to learn a trade.
-Later over dinner she hears Pepito using the tools to work on a project and assumes the matter has been settled.
-The girls soon see that Pepito has used the tool chest the construct a guillotine to slaughter the cook's chickens, which disturbs them greatly.
+Later over dinner, she hears Pepito using the tools to work on a project and assumes the matter has been settled, but she is proven wrong when the girls see that Pepito has built a guillotine using the tool chest to slaughter the cook's chickens, much to their distress.

 The girls later encounter Pepito at a forested area, carrying a large sack which attracts a growing pack of dogs.
 The girls follow with curiosity.
 Ms. Clavel asserts that Pepito is simply misunderstood and is bringing the dogs food.
-Pepito then releases a cat from the sack, announcing a game of tag to the dogs.
-The cat then jumps on Pepito's head, causing the dogs to tackle and maul him.
+Pepito then releases a cat from the sack, announcing a game of tag to the dogs, but the cat instead jumps on Pepito's head, causing the dogs to tackle and maul him.
 Pepito screams for help as Ms. Clavel and Madeline rush to the scene.
 Ms. Clavel is able to get the dogs away from Pepito as Madeline assures that the cat is not injured.